liijunwei/blog-gallary/source/thoughts/index.md

 date: 2021-09-10 15:55:20
 ---

+- 2024-02-25 08:41:10 "Blocking sounds like an acceptable option at first, but in practice becomes a huge issue.
+Consider that what we want is not just to model the processing of a single application but to model the full data flow of the whole organization.
+This will inevi‐ tably be a very complex web of data flow between processors owned by different teams and run with different SLAs.
+In this complicated web of data processing, if any consumer fails or cannot keep up, upstream producers will block, and blocking will cascade up throughout the data-flow graph, grinding everything to a halt."

 - 2024-02-24 13:54:51 "This stuff isn’t limited to web companies, it’s just that web companies are already fully digital, so they are easier to instrument and measure.
 Financial data has long been event-centric." --- "I heart logs"

 - 2024-02-24 13:54:47 Simple, Elegant, Flexible, Nothing...